-Trint, a global leader in AI transcription, tested 11 UK politicians (and 2 special guests) for speech accuracy
+Trint, global leader in AI transcription, tested 11 UK politicians (and 2 special guests) for speech accuracy

 The next time you’re at a dinner party in the UK and want to ignite a flurry of passionate conversation, all you need to do is utter one word to get a heated discussion started: Brexit.